...

 If you want to make learning “yoga adjustments” fun, you might like my Yoga Assist Flashcards: Downward Facing Dog Edition.

-For a welcoming and safe yoga environment, prioritize cleanliness and decor by using soft lighting, calming colours, and natural elements.
+For a welcoming and safe yoga environment, prioritise cleanliness and decor by using soft lighting, calming colours, and natural elements.
 Providing high-quality yoga equipment, greeting your students, and encouraging questions foster open communication.

-Additionally, avoid language or actions that exclude any group and prioritize safety by keeping the space hazard-free and informing students of potential risks.
+Additionally, avoid language or actions that exclude any group and prioritise safety by keeping the space hazard-free and informing students of potential risks.

 Lastly, create an environment of mutual respect and kindness to encourage self-respect and respect for others.

-Within the Chakra Chair Yoga Deck, I included this colour-coded sequencing formula:
+Within my Chakra Chair Yoga Card Deck, I included this colour-coded sequencing formula:

 1. Red (warm-ups)